 Wild swimming is, in a way, nothing more than swimming in something other than a swimming pool - think lakes, tarns, rivers, estuaries, reservoirs, bays, and even the ocean.
-And yet, wild swimming is so much more than that.
+And yet, outdoor swimming is so much more than that.
 Wild water swimming, as it's sometimes called, is a way to reconnect with nature, those around you, family and friends, and at a deeper level, it reminds us what it is to be human, free to move and explore nature.

 The swimming itself is just part of the experience though, its everything that goes along with it that makes it so special - planning the trip with the pals, scoping out a new spot, spotting wildlife, foraging, cooking, camping, rafting, or even a waterside sauna.

 In a time when we need it more than ever, wild swimming connects us to all things good in this world (well a lot of them) - the people around us, nature, and perhaps most importantly ourselves.
 Not to mention the endless health benefits for mind, body, and soul.
 So let's get into everything you could ever want to know about this weird and wonderful exploit.

 What's the difference between wild swimming, outdoor swimming, open water swimming, wild water swimming, and freshwater swimming?